Provisional Patent Outline

 A provisional patent application offers a low cost way to reserve protection of an invention idea for one year.

-With a well written provisional in place you can maintain your claim of patent priority when presenting your invention idea to investors, designers, manufacturers and possible licensees.
+With a well written provisional patent application in place you can maintain your claim of patent priority when presenting your invention idea to investors, designers, manufacturers and possible licensees.
+With respect to United States law, a provisional patent application can be filed by a citizen of any country.
+However, some countries, like China, require inventors to obtain a foreign filing license for all inventions completed in their country before seeking patent protection elsewhere.

 Professional patent agents or attorneys will help you avoid pitfalls in the patent process.
 But if you take your time and get help from a book like Patent it Yourself, you can absolutely file a provisional patent on your own.
 Most inventors qualify as micro-entities and can file for just $65.
 However, patents are complicated and if you ever end up with an issued patent that pays you good royalties and that patent is being tested in a lawsuit, you'll sleep better if everything has been professionally done.